darinz/DL/03_Learning_Process/01_forward_propagation.md

 # Forward Propagation in Neural Networks

-Forward propagation is the fundamental process of computing predictions by passing input data through the neural network layers from input to output.
-This is the first step in the neural network training process, where we transform raw input data into meaningful predictions.
+> **Key Insight:** Forward propagation is the process by which a neural network transforms raw input data into meaningful predictions, layer by layer.
+Understanding this process is crucial for both implementing and debugging neural networks.

+---

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Mathematical Foundation](#mathematical-foundation)
 3. [Layer-by-Layer Computation](#layer-by-layer-computation)